 As a SaaS platform, Shopify can have its limitations for growing businesses.
 Platforms like BigCommerce are often better suited for mid-market retailers, so you should consider your current needs and projected growth when choosing a platform.
 Further evaluate each of these platforms using this BigCommerce vs Shopify Guide.

-Although there are a few development factors to keep in consideration, the right team with the right knowledge can create a highly useful store to increase customers and sales.
+Although there are a few development factors to keep in mind, the right team with the right knowledge can create a highly useful store to increase customers and sales.
 Need help deciding where to go from here?
 Contact us through the form below to get in touch with our team!

 Related Blogs & Videos